Day 1. Sunday, December 12, 2021.

 Linda and I together with the twins went on a “Painted Ladies Tour Company of San Francisco.”
 Painted Ladies Tour Company is a small family business, so Josh and his team take great pride in making sure guests feel well taken care of and have an awesome experience.
 They use eight VW buses (Kombi’s) with four of them identified as Pearl, 1968 VW Type 2 Transporter Bus named after the late great Janis Joplin.
 Poppy, 1975 VW Type 2 Transporter Bus, named after the California state flower, the Golden Poppy.
 Skye, 1971 VW Type 2 Transporter Bus named after California’s big blue skies.
 Buttercup 1974 VW Type 2 Transporter named after the California Buttercup.

 Armando met us driving Buttercup.
 I asked how many miles the vehicle had traveled and was astounded to learn only 60,000 miles (100,000 kilometers).
-Surprised that the mileage was so low.
+I was surprised that the mileage was so low.
 Armando explained that the vehicle had been rebuilt with a Subaru Legacy engine.
-That made sense to me because the old VW and Subaru both use the Porsche technology employing a horizontally opposed flat-four piston engine layout.
+That made sense to me because the old VW and Subaru both use Porsche technology employing a horizontally opposed flat-four piston engine layout.
 Linda drove a Subaru Legacy.

 Painted Ladies are Victorian and Edwardian houses and buildings repainted, starting in the 1960s, in three or more colors that embellish or enhance their architectural details.
 The term was first used for San Francisco Victorian houses by writers Elizabeth Pomada and Michael Larsen in their 1978 book Painted Ladies: San Francisco’s Resplendent Victorians.
 Although polychrome decoration was common in the Victorian era, the colors used on these houses are not based on historical precedent.